 It was the smoke that rose towards the sky, put in contact with the Hereafter.
 In the Bible and the Qur’an, there are references to its use as well as in many other ancient cultures.

 The testimonies tell us of their use in Ayurvedic medicine, among the Assyrians, the Egyptians, the Chinese, the American Indians, and let’s not forget the Incense Route, it was traded with spices and cities rose on the caravan routes for the importance of the flourishing trade.
-In ancient Egypt, a form of Kajal was prepared which combined the antiseptic qualities of makeup to prevent eye infections.
+In ancient Egypt, a form of Kajal was prepared, combining the antiseptic qualities of makeup to prevent eye infections.

 Incense is burned in Christian ceremonies.
 It was one of the gifts of the Magi to Jesus of Nazareth which, since ancient times, recalls the sacred effects of burning incense; the fumigation (use of fumes) of the resin, also linked to the cult of the Israelites, evokes introspection, mysticism, prayer, meditation and the encounter with the Divine.